MaeFlaherty/Obsidian-Vault/Energy.md

+# What Is Energy?
+This is just as difficult a question as defining [[Matter]] If not more so
 # Electromagnetic Energy
 ---

 ## Wavelengths and Frequencies
 Electromagnetic Radiation is a form of energy transport.
 Electromagnetic radiation takes the form of a sinusoidal wave.
 The electric and magnetic fields are perpendicular to each other, and travel together at the same time.